Aubrey (The X-Files): Plot

-In the town of Aubrey, Holt County, Missouri, local detective Betty June "B.J."
+In the town of Aubrey, Missouri, local detective Betty June "B.J."
 Morrow tells Lt.
 Brian Tillman (Terry O'Quinn) that she has gotten pregnant from their affair.
-He requests her to meet him at a motel later that night.
+Tillman asks B.J. to meet him at a motel later that night.
 While waiting for him, B.J. has a vision that leads her to a field where she digs up the skeletal remains of an FBI agent.

 Agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) head to Aubrey, where the remains are identified as belonging to Agent Sam Chaney, who disappeared in the area with his partner, Tim Ledbetter, in 1942.
 The agents find discrepancies in B.J.'s story, but Tillman comes to her defense.
 Mulder tells Scully of the case Chaney and Ledbetter were investigating, which involved the rapes and murders of three women with the word "Sister" slashed on their chest.
 Discovering similar cuts on Chaney's chest during the autopsy, B.J. instinctively realizes that the cuts spell the word "Brother."
 B.J. admits her affair and pregnancy to Scully.

 Tillman reveals that a new murder has occurred where a woman had the word "Sister" slashed on her chest.
-B.J. claims to have seen the victim in her dreams, which involve a man with a rash on his face and a monument, which after a quick sketch by B.J., Mulder recognizes as the Trylon and Perisphere from the 1939 New York World's Fair.
+B.J. claims to have seen the victim in her dreams, which involve a man with a rash on his face and a monument which, after a quick sketch by B.J., Mulder recognizes as the Trylon and Perisphere from the 1939 New York World's Fair.
 Searching old mugshot photos, B.J. recognizes the man from her dream as Harry Cokely, who was arrested in 1945 for raping a woman named Linda Thibedeaux and slashing "Sister" on her chest.
-Scully believes that B.J. unconsciously recalled the case since her father was a cop and may have discussed it.
+Scully believes that B.J. subconsciously recalled the case, since her father was a cop and may have discussed it.
 The agents visit the now-elderly Cokely, who lives alone after being released from prison in 1993.
 Cokely insists he was at home when the latest murder occurred.